FrontEnd-ro/frontend.ro/README.md

 > This doesn't work unless you're authenticated into AWS Cli with a pair Access key ID / Secret access key that has Write permission to our S3 bucket.

+## Monaco Editor

+NextJS is incompatible with the default way of loading monaco-editor (via Webpack and `monaco-editor-webpack-plugin`).
+It fails when monaco tries to load it's CSS from node_modules: https://nextjs.org/docs/messages/css-npm.

+All solutions to this meant adding very custom code to our Webpack Config, which we worry it might break in the future or negatively interact with other packages.

+Thus, the solution we went for is to load `monaco-editor` from a CDN (cloudfront) with the `<script>` tag.
+We feel this "old-school" way is less error-prone than custom modifications to the webpack config.
+And, to get minimize manual work we created the `monacoEditorCDN.yml` GitHub action which will upload the files on every push.

 ## License

 This project has a dual-licence split between the source code of the UI components used and the curriculum content.